xing/hops/packages/webpack/README.md

 In `static` mode, static HTML pages will be generated for the [`locations`](../express/README.md#locations) configured for your application.

+##### `--parallel-build` / `--no-parallel-build`

+A Hops build will fork its process in order to let the Webpack builds run in parallel child processes.
+While it usually does not reduce the build time it actually helps to significantly reduce the peak memory consumption of the build.

+This feature is enabled by default and can be disabled via the `--no-parallel-build` (or `--parallel-build=false`) argument.

 ##### `--fast-dev` _experimental_

 Using the experimental `--fast-dev` option will disable automatic polyfilling and transpiling of all `node_modules` files through babel to enable faster development times.
 This will lead to a different bundle being created than in production mode and will not work on all browsers (modern browsers only).
 Use with caution and report any bugs you may encounter.